sideshow/apns2/README.md

 - Works with go 1.7 and later
 - Supports new Apple Token Based Authentication (JWT)
 - Supports new iOS 10 features such as Collapse IDs, Subtitles and Mutable Notifications
+- Supports new iOS 15 fetaures interruptionLevel and relevanceScore
 - Supports persistent connections to APNs
 - Supports VoIP/PushKit notifications (iOS 8 and later)
 - Modular & easy to use